MeteorTheLizard/MMM_M9k_Remastered/README.md

 All weapons have been rebalanced to be more fair and more fun at the same time.
  * Damage, RPM, Spread, Recoil etc..
 Has been adjusted to be more fun and fair to shoot, and play against.
 (Yay for roleplayers).

-Shotguns are actual shotguns now as they all shoot "pellet" rounds instead of generic shotgun rounds.
+Shotguns are actual shotguns now as they all shoot "birdshot" rounds instead of generic shotgun rounds.
  * NumShots drastically increased, damage drastically reduced.

 Scopes have received QoL updates: